 Your password is stored in /etc/shadow file

-Your encrpted password is not stored in /etc/passwd file.
+Your encrypted password is not stored in /etc/passwd file.
 It is stored in /etc/shadow file.
-In the good old days there was no great problem with this general read permission.
-Everybody could read the encrypted passwords, but the hardware was too slow to crack a well-chosen password, and moreover, the basic assumption used to be that of a friendly user-community.
+In the good old days there was no problem with these general read permissions.
+Everybody could read the encrypted passwords, but the hardware was too slow to crack a well-chosen password.

-Almost, all modern Linux / UNIX line operating systems use some sort of the shadow password suite, where /etc/passwd has asterisks (*) instead of encrypted passwords, and the encrypted passwords are in /etc/shadow which is readable by the superuser only.
+Almost all modern Linux/UNIX line operating systems use some sort of the shadow password suite, where /etc/passwd has asterisks (*) instead of encrypted passwords, and the encrypted passwords are in /etc/shadow, readable only by the superuser.